merdok/homebridge-webos-tv/README.md

 * Emulate remote control
 * Run sequences of remote control button presses

-To fully use the plugin iOS 12.2 or higher is recommended.
+To use the plugin iOS 12.2 or higher is recommended.
 If your iOS device is not running at least on iOS12.2 then you should use the legacy tv service.

 ## Installation